-A good weight loss program gives you clear instructions for how to measure your calorie intake in relation to your consumption, how to count your macronutrients and how much you need each of them and of course how to train optimally.
+A good weight loss program gives you clear instructions on how to measure your calorie intake in relation to your consumption, how to count your macronutrients and how much you need each of them, and of course how to train optimally.

 A good fat loss program simply takes the guesswork out of the equation of weight loss.
 You just simply do your best to follow the instructions and keep consistent.
 This way you will succeed as long as you stick to it.

 The Importance Of A Healthy Diet For Weight Loss For The Elderly

 Finally, I want to emphasize the importance of a healthy diet besides a caloric deficit.
 A small caloric deficit will happen almost automatically when you eat healthy foods.

 Vegetables and protein will fill your stomach and keep your blood sugar even.
 That’s why a vegan diet and the Mediterranean diet are great for fat loss.
 You can learn more about them in the article Vegan Diet For Seniors and Mediterranean Diet For Seniors.

 A healthy diet has benefits besides weight loss.
 It gives your body the nutrients you need.
 And helps to reduce inflammationn